JetBrains/intellij-sdk-docs/user_interface_components/notifications.md

 The text of the notification can include HTML tags.

-Use `Notification#addAction(AnAction)` to add links below the content, use [`NotificationAction`](upsource:///platform/platform-api/src/com/intellij/notification/NotificationAction.java) for convenience.
+Use `Notification.addAction(AnAction)` to add links below the content, use [`NotificationAction`](upsource:///platform/platform-api/src/com/intellij/notification/NotificationAction.java) for convenience.

 The `groupDisplayId` parameter of the [`Notification`](upsource:///platform/platform-api/src/com/intellij/notification/Notification.java)